tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 			- Empathy for her own mother
 		- her own hardships as a child and trying
 			- understanding her father's trauma
+		- Father's opinions on history
+			- understand the nuance of both sides

 In *The Best We Could Do*, Thi Bui